synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 ## 4.2 Domain level race conditions

 We will now inspect, from the bottom up, how the various entities interact with the domain data and the index in memory.
+The domain level is responsible for managing the underlying file system and the index.
+A domainDB is index-agnostic: it knows nothing about the time stamps that these samples correspond to.

+Dimensional analysis is a great tool to reveal nature of data we are dealing with: it is very helpful to remember that data written and read from at the domain level are simple **byte arrays**.

 ### 4.2.1 Writing